lizziehv/cs50-sudoku/TESTING.md

 This function will print out several random puzzles to `filename` and then will solve all of these puzzles and print them into a file called`filename_solve`.

+A more in depth description is found in

 ### Test file explanation
 `testing.sh` was written to be able to see the progress of `sudoku.c`.
 In order to cover all basis, we split this test in four parts: